bespoken/bespoken-docs/end-to-end/guide.md

 sub: Indicate that the text in the alias attribute value replaces the contained text for pronunciation. s, p: Sentence and paragraph elements.

-For details on how to use the ssml tags for Amazon Polly go to [link](https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html#ssml-supported) and for Google Text-to-Speech go to [link](https://cloud.google.com/text-to-speech/docs/ssml#support-for-ssml-elements).
+For details on how to use the ssml tags for Amazon Polly go to [Amazon SSML Reference](https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html#ssml-supported) and for Google Text-to-Speech go to [Google SSML Reference](https://cloud.google.com/text-to-speech/docs/ssml#support-for-ssml-elements).

 If you want to create utterances valid for both providers use only common tags: break, emphasis, p, prosody, s, say-as, sub.